nsak-team/nsak/README.md

 ### Enable nsak command completion

-Command works only when running `nsak` over an entrypoint e.g., after installing it with `uv tool install`.
+Command works only when running `nsak` over an entrypoint e.g., after installing it with `uv tool install nsak`.

 **Bash**
 ```bash